egi-qc/qc-tests/jobscheduling/README.md

 ## WMS

-### Proxy renewal
-long proxy - proxy renewal - multiple role/group proxy support
+For WMS check:
+* Proxy renewal features work (submit a long job with a short renewable proxy and assure that it ends)
+* Multiple role/group proxy is supported
+* Proxies with long chains should be supported (such as the ones created by myproxy C=[...]/CN=proxy/CN=proxy/CN=proxy/...)